vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 I made a trip to the Walgreens on Gilman Street.
 I entered the Walgreens around 10:09 AM, checked out at 10:16 AM, and exited the store at 10:17 AM.

+## Sunday August 2

+I made a trip to downtown Berkeley.
+I stood in line to get into Trader Joe's.
+I checked out of Trader Joe's at 5:49 PM with cashier Lauren.
+I then went to Udupi Palace and ordered a spinach masala dosa.